 As in business, the reviews of our wedding matter.
 We want our audience, in this case our guests, to have an amazing time.
 Not only at our wedding, but at the destination, which for many is a place they’ve only seen in a movie.

 They invested their time and money to travel to the Midwest.
 It’s only fair my groom and I make the entire weekend worth their while!

 Without further ado, here are five PR and marketing lessons I’ve learned planning our big day.

 Plan it out

-I’ll admit it, organization and planning are kind of my things.
-I went pretty Bridezilla about maintaining a plan for our nuptials.
-After coordinating thousands of events, I like what I like what I like and I know what I like.
+I’ll admit it, organization and planning are kind of my things and I’ve gone pretty Bridezilla about maintaining a plan for our nuptials.

-With weddings, you need to keep track of dresses, guest lists, music, who is standing where, who is seated next to whom, transportation, and if you can sit down without your dress seams exploding.
+With weddings, you need to keep track of dresses, guest lists, music, who is standing where, who is sitting where, transportation, and if you can eat without your dress seams exploding.